Lmx154/MARV-FC/docs/telemetry-architecture.md

 Keep:
 - `ParamRegistry` as the single source of truth.
 - `CommandDef` table as the single source of truth.
-- LoRa ARQ + pacing logic (it’s already the right direction).
+- LoRa deterministic tick MAC + QoS queues (this is the right direction for low jitter).

 Change next:
 - Move LoRa under `coms/transport` so layering becomes obvious.